aaveryjj/indigenous-research/pages/IndigenousResearch.md

 While Indigenous authorship was not a collection requirement, many of these works are written by Indigenous people and/or in connection with Indigenous tribes and communities.
 My hope is that this collection uplifts and centers Indigenous voices.

-Common key tenants of Indigenous-led research include Reciprocity, Relationality, Respect, and Responsibility.

 For a list of Indigenous Studies / Native American Studies programs in the United States, visit the [Association on American Indian Affairs.](https://www.indian-affairs.org/nativestudies.html)

 I am deeply grateful to Dr. Sandy Littletree, a Díne/Eastern Shoshone professor at the University of Washington, for her teachings on  Indigenous Ways of Knowing.
-You can read her dissertation in this collection!
+You can read her dissertation in this collection [here](https://aaveryjj.github.io/indigenous-research/item.html?id=wa49)!